-About 1% of children have cognitive impairment.
+Cognitive impairment affects 2-3% of children.
 Down syndrome and fetal alcohol syndrome are among the most common identified causes of cognitive impairment.
-The prevalence of learning difficulties is more difficult to determine because of variation in diagnostic criteria.
+The prevalence of learning difficulties is more difficult to determine because of the spectrum of disabilities and the variation in diagnostic criteria.
 Most estimates suggest that the lifetime prevalence of learning disability is about 10%; males are more likely to be affected than females.
 Dyslexia is the most common specific learning disability (affecting about 5% to 12% of children).

 The majority of conditions associated with both specific learning difficulties and generalized cognitive impairment are developmental in origin, are linked to abnormalities in brain structure and function, and are present from birth.
 Learning difficulty or cognitive impairment may be part of a syndrome, and there may be a family history of similar difficulties.
 Generalized cognitive impairment is often associated with a history of delayed developmental milestones; the age at which it becomes manifest varies according to its severity.
 In some children, mild generalized cognitive impairment becomes more obvious when the child starts attending school.